AndreIdegard/SC00041_GC_content_Group4/README.md

 ## Purpose

-This script import DNA sequencing data
+This script imports DNA sequencing data.
-(Students must describe what the script does)
+It then calculates what proportion of neucleotide bases are either guanine och cytosine in each window of the DNA sequence.
+It then plots these proportions (y axis) by window (x-axis) conected by lines.
+Finally it saves this plot in /out/output.png

 ## Instructions for Running Code